How to Hide Rows Based on Criteria with VBA in Excel: 15 Suitable Methods

 VBA to Hide Rows Based on Negative Value Criteria in Excel

-• Next, Run this piece of code.
+• Run this piece of code.

-As you can see from the image above, row 7 which contains the negative value (-10) in column E is now hidden whereas row 10 which carries 82 is unhidden.
+From the image above, row 7 which contains the negative value (-10) in column E is now hidden whereas row 10 which carries 82 is unhidden.

 VBA Code Explanation